-presenting ratios with respect to sectoral and National GDP.
-It should be noted that formal registered NPO sector institutions covered in the satellite accounts used in this report only include organisations registered under the Societies Registration Act 1860, Bombay Public Trusts Act, 1950 and companies registered under section 25 of Indian Companies Act, 1956.
-Other organisations registered under other acts, though engaged in not-for-profit activities are not covered.
+It is assumed that the average economic contribution of the formal sector volunteers is equal to the average economic contribution of formally paid workers in the respective sub-sector.
+In the case of the informal sector, however, it is assumed that the economic contribution of the average worker is about two-thirds that of the formal sector.
+For change over time and for obtaining estimates for the latest possible year, sub-sectoral growth rates of gross value added are computed from national accounts.
+These growth rates are then applied to sectoral estimates of value added for the NPO sector computed above.
+Since obtaining inflation estimates for the NPO sector is complex, all estimates are in current values.
+Normalising the estimates is done by presenting ratios concerning sectoral and National GDP.
+It should be noted that formally registered NPO sector institutions covered in the satellite accounts used in this report only include organisations registered under the Societies Registration Act 1860, Bombay Public Trusts Act, 1950, and companies registered under section 25 of the Indian Companies Act, 1956.
+Other organisations registered under other acts, though engaged in not-for-profit activities, are not covered.
 However, according to an estimate, a bulk of the NPO activities are by institutions registered under these three regulations.
 Also, it should be noted that the attempt here is to provide an estimate of the value added in different sectors by activities of NPO institutions.
-The attempt is not to estimate total grants received by the NPO sector or funds or even credit disbursed by the NPO sector.
+The attempt is not to estimate the total grants received by the NPO sector or funds or even credit disbursed by the NPO sector.